jamesryan83/Csharp-Library/README.md

 # Csharp-Library
 Common C# functions.
 Helpful for WPF Development of MVVM desktop programs.
+This is still a work in progress, not all code is tested.

 Dependencies are json.net ,Ookii.Dialogs, MongoDB C# drivers